Ninja Warrior - Watch This!

 Spider Walk

-This particular challenge had been a part of Stage 2 from early on, and eventually started to become a staple of Stage 1 in later seasons of the show.
+This particular challenge had been a part of Stage 2 from early on and eventually started to become a staple of Stage 1 in later seasons of the show.
 Nonetheless, it was a strong eliminator in Stage 2 for quite some time.

-This challenged required contestants to place their hands and feet on the walls and crawl along a particular path, which usually went up and down.
+This challenge required contestants to place their hands and feet on the walls and crawl along a particular path, which usually went up and down.
 The walls were supposed to be a little shorter than the average man's wingspan so that a person could lift themselves up properly, but there was the occasional participant who was simply too short to do this challenge and lacked the limb length to accomplish it.

 Wall Lift

 There are three gates at the end of Stage 2 and I'm fairly certain they're a challenge that has always been there.
-The gates progressively weigh more than the last, and stand in the way between the contestant and the "Stage Clear" buzzer.
+The gates progressively weigh more than the last and stand in the way between the contestant and the "Stage Clear" buzzer.
 Usually, by the time the player has gotten to this part in the stage, the clock is at less than 10 seconds left.
 The gates are purely designed to slow down and tire the contestant in the final moments of the clock, Though it seems like the players don't have too much trouble clearing them, even after being exhausted, it is still a stressful thing to watch.

 Stage 3 - Inquisitional Torture